RaduADumitru/codex/README.md

 * `codex/import/version`: GET - returns ArangoDB database version

 ### Performance tests
 The folder `tests` contains a number of Jmeter performance / load tests.
+Many also have `not_null` and `null` versions, which perform requests returning only non null values, and null values respectively.

 Number of threads, rampup time and number of loops can be specified through the command line parameters `-Jthreads`, `-Jrampup` and `-Jloops` respectively (default value is 1 for each).

 Ramp-up time represents the amount of time in seconds necessary for all testing threads to start: for example, for 5 threads and a ramp-up time of 10, a request will be sent every 10/5 = 2 seconds.
 This sequence will be executed an amount of times equal to the number of loops.

+Be advised that tests for non-optimized `meanings`, `etymologies`, `usageexamples`, `synonyms`, `antonyms`, `diminutives` and `augmentatives` call endpoints only working for the first stage of import, while `optimized` versions work only for the second.
+In this manner, performance between the two can be compared.
 To start one of the tests, run the following command:

 `sudo docker run -v {absolute path to 'tests' folder}:/workspace --net=host swethapn14/repo_perf:JmeterLatest -Jthreads={x} -Jrampup={x} -Jloops={x} -n -t /workspace/{testname}/{testname}.jmx -l /workspace/logs/{testname}.jtl -f -e -o /workspace/html/{testname}`